Yrahcaz7/The-Septenary-Forest/documentation/layer-features.md

     Using "side" instead of a number will cause the layer to appear off to the side as a smaller node (useful for achievements and statistics).
 Side layers are not affected by resets unless you add a doReset to them.

-- `displayRow`: **OVERRIDE** Changes where the layer node appears without changing where it is in the reset order.
+- `displayRow`: **OVERRIDE**.
+Changes where the layer node appears without changing where it is in the reset order.

 - `resource`: Name of the main currency you gain by resetting on this layer.